 17.04.020: SCOPE AND PURPOSE:

-The Town of Dayton is authorized per W.S. § 15-1-601 et. al. to regulate the land and property within its jurisdiction and to establish Boards and Commissions which it deems are in the best interests and welfare of its citizens.
+The Town of Dayton is authorized per W.S. § 15-1-501 et. al. and W.S. § 15-1-601 et. al. to regulate the land and property within its jurisdiction and to establish Boards and Commissions which it deems are in the best interests and welfare of its citizens.

 Should other sections of the Town Ordinances specify different requirements, the more restrictive requirement shall govern.
 Where this Title imposes a greater restriction than is required by another ordinance, the provisions of this Title shall control.
 Where there is conflict between a general requirement and a specific requirement, the specific requirement shall be the control.
 If any portion of this code is held invalid for any reason, the remaining herein shall not be affected.